6.1 Working Collaboratively

 Sample Gantt Chart

 Creating an organized and cooperative team takes effort, but this effort is rewarded by the successful completion of the project.
-Be sure to also find ways to celebrate your accomplishments together.
+Making use of a team charter, agendas and minutes, and a project task chart will help everyone on the team to stay on task and meet expectations.

 Knowledge Check